Directory of Sustainable Eco Lodges and Tours

 Eco- and Sustainable Tourism in the Caribbean

 As tourists, it’s our job to show a need for preservation.
-When we visit one of these islands in the Caribbean, we should ask for Caribbean eco lodges or eco tours.
-In this way, we can help small Islands realize that small steps do make a difference!
+When we visit one of these islands in the Caribbean, we should make sure we stay in eco lodges or take eco tours.
+In this way, we can help Islands realize that small steps do make a difference!

 Caribbean Ecotourism highlights

-The Caribbean islands consist of an enormous number of islands, islets, reefs and cays, scattered throughout the Caribbean Sea.
+The Caribbean islands consist of an enormous number of islands, islets, reefs and cays.
+They are scattered throughout the Caribbean Sea.
 Here are some of the highlights:

-The British Virgin Islands (BVI) offer a pristine, low-impact ecotourism experience, with crystal-clear waters, secluded beaches, and vibrant marine life.
+The British Virgin Islands offer a pristine, low-impact ecotourism experience.
+You will find crystal-clear waters, secluded beaches, and vibrant marine life.
 With a growing focus on conservation and eco-conscious travel, BVI is ideal for snorkeling, hiking, and connecting with unspoiled island nature.

 Eco Activities in the British Virgin Islands: snorkeling coral reefs, sea kayaking, hiking nature trails, birdwatching, sailing, turtle watching, beach cleanups, visiting protected marine parks.